 Ability to Keep Residents Mobile

-This indicates the percent of patients who maintained mobility over time.
-Preserving mobility can be a good sign for residents' health.
+This tells you the percent of patients that retained mobility levels over time.
+Preserving mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations

-In Holladay Healthcare Center, 18.79 Percentage of Residents Rehospitalized
+In Holladay Healthcare Center, 27.54% of Residents Rehospitalized

-This is the number of rehospitalizations per 1,000 days of short-term care.
-There is typically a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.
+This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-This datapoint measures the number of emergency room visits per 1,000 days of short-term care.
-Avoiding emergency medical situations is one way to assess short-term care.
+This is the number of emergency room visits per 1,000 days of short-term care.
+There is typically a correlation between fewer emergency room visits and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement